supatsara-wat/DepSafe/README.md

 # Unsafe PR Detector

-This Github action will detect unsafe updates in package.json and .js files in a pull request.
+This Github action will detect updates in package.json and `require()` in .js files in a pull request.

 In order to use this action:
 1. Create a folder `.github/workflows`